opnfv/functest/docs/userguide/index.rst

    :alt: vIMS architecture

 The duration of each step (orchestion deployment, VNF deployment and test), as well as test results, are stored and, in CI, pushed into the test collection database.
+The deployment of a complete functional VNF allows the test of most of the essential functions needed for a NFV system.

 X
 --